bbarad/Live2D/readme.md

 cp latest_run.json.template latest_run.json
 ```

+### Configuration

+Most server-level configuration happens in `server_settings.conf` - this contains a set of variables that are loaded into the app on launch, and which can be changed at launch by command line flags.
+Minimally, users need to set `warp_prefix` and `live2d_prefix`, which are the parent paths for individual warp directories and live2d directories, respectively, in the user's workflow.
+The individual folder name for the warp folder will be copies as the folder name for the live2d folder, but in the different specified location.
+Additionally, `warp_suffix` and `live2d` suffixes can be used if it is desirable to use subfolders of the project-level unique-named folder, such as in cases where one folder structure houses raw data and processing output.
+It may also be convenient to change the port to `8080`, which will allow viewing of the site at `http://$HOSTNAME` without supplying a port.

-You may want to edit `latest_run.json` and modify `process_number` - this is the number of processors that will be used for `refine2d` jobs, and should never be greater than the number of logical cores available to the workstation.
+You may also want to edit `latest_run.json` and modify `process_number` - this is the number of processors that will be used for `refine2d` jobs, and should never be greater than the number of logical cores available to the workstation.
 By default, `process_number` is `32`, but increasing it will dramatically improve performance.

 ### Running the server
 The application runs via a [Tornado](https://www.tornadoweb.org/en/stable/) server in python.
 By default, the application runs on port `8181`.
-This behavior is user configurable.
+This behavior is user configurable - see the [Configuration](#Configuration) section for more details.
 The server must be run by a user with read and write permissions to the folder that Warp is working in.
+At launch time, configurations can be overridden by command line flags.

 ```bash
 python3 live_2d/__init__.py